MaterializeInc/materialize/doc/user/content/manage/dbt/development-workflows.md

 <br>

-1. The `deploy_get_objects` macro automatically identifies the clusters and schemas in your dbt project.
-If you need to exclude specific clusters or schemas from the deployment, you can specify them in the `dbt_project.yml` file:
+1. By default, all clusters and schemas associated with models in your dbt project will be cloned as part of a blue/green deployment.
+To exclude specific clusters or schemas from the deployment, use the `deployment` variable in `dbt_project.yml`:

     ```yaml
     vars: